agrakhi/agrakhi.github.io/_teaching/2025-iitm-probability.md

 type: "Course"
 permalink: /teaching/ma2040-2103-probability-stochastic-processes-statistics
 venue: "IIT Madras"
-date: 2025-01-01
+date: "Jan -- May 2025"
 location: "Chennai, India"
 ---

-This is an undergraduate course and I taight ME, MM, and NA students.
+This is an undergraduate course, and I taught second-year ME, MM, and NA students.